-The Lee and Jim Vann Library staff serves University of Saint Francis students, faculty and staff.
+The Lee and Jim Vann Library staff serve the University of Saint Francis students, faculty, and staff.
 The library is also accessible to alumni and those with established relationships or affiliations with the university.
 The general public may use the library on a limited basis.

 Access to certain materials may be restricted per faculty request for coursework.